exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 ### 5.3. `Hardcodet.NotifyIcon.Wpf`
 This external library is used to implement the system tray icon functionality, allowing the application to run in the background and be managed from the Windows system tray.

+### 5.4. `Microsoft.Toolkit.Uwp.Notifications`
+This library is used for displaying native Windows toast notifications, providing clear, non-intrusive feedback to the user about background task completion.

 ### 5.3.
 Dependency Management Strategy